 Excellent for: Walking safaris, Wildlife photography, Photography tours with Nick Garbutt, Vehicle safaris, Walking with wildlife, Just Conservation

-On a sweeping bend of the river, in the heart of the South Luangwa National Park, lies what was the first photographic safari camp in Zambia, dating back to the early fifties.
-The dining room overlooks the river at the spot where elephant come to drink and cross, with the bar overlooking a busy waterhole.
+On a sweeping bend of the river, in the heart of the South Luangwa National Park, lies what was the first photographic safari camp in Zambia, dating back to the early 1950s.
+The dining room overlooks the river where elephants come to drink and cross, with the bar overlooking a busy waterhole.